Martial eagle: Predatory physiology

 Martial eagles have been noted as remarkable for their extremely keen eyesight (3.0–3.6 times human acuity), partly due to their eye being nearly as large as a human's eye.
 Due to this power, they can spot potential prey from a great distance, having been known to be able to spot prey from as far as 5 to 6 km away.
 Their visual acuity may rival some eagles from the genus Aquila and some of the larger falcons as the greatest of all diurnal raptors.
 The talons of martial eagles are impressive and can approach the size, especially in mature females, of those of the crowned eagle despite their slenderer metatarsus and toes compared to the crowned species.
 Accipitrids usually kill their prey with an elongated, sharp hind toe claw, which is referred to as the hallux claw and is reliably the largest talon in members of the accipitrid family.
 The average length of the hallux claw in unsexed martial eagles from Tsavo East National Park, Kenya was found to be 51.1 mm.
 In comparison, the average hallux claw of a large sample of golden eagles was similar at 51.7 mm.
 Meanwhile, the three largest clawed modern eagles were found to measure as such: in small samples, the Philippine eagle and crowned eagle had an average hallux claw length of 55.7 mm and 55.8 mm, respectively, and harpy eagles have an average hallux claw length of approximately 63.3 mm.
 A further sample of martial eagles averaged 47.4 mm in 6 males and 56.2 mm in 7 females, with the median between the sexes being 52.3 mm, these being the largest talons of all booted eagles behind only the crowned eagle.
 The inner claw on the front of the foot of the martial eagle is especially sizeable proportional to other extremities and unusually can approach, if not reach, the same size as the hallux claw.
 This inner claw was found to average 46.1 mm, in comparison to that of the crowned eagle which measures 47.4 mm.
 The tarsus is quite long in martial eagles, the fourth longest of any living eagle and the longest of any booted eagle species, seemingly an adaptation to prey capture in long grass, including potentially dangerous prey.
 The bill is of medium size relative to that of other large eagles, with a mean culmen length from Tsavo East of 43.7 mm.
-The bill is larger than the average bill of the large members of the genus Aquila but is notably smaller than those of the large species of sea eagle and the Philippine eagle.
+The bill is comparable to average bill length seen in golden eagles but is smaller than that of some other large members of the genus Aquila.
+Both harpy and crowned eagles have somewhat longer bills than a martial eagle, but that of the martial is particularly smaller than those of the large species of sea eagle (the Steller's sea eagle likely has the largest bill of all living eagles) and the Philippine eagle.
 The gape size of martial eagles is relatively large, however, being proportionally larger than in other booted eagle species behind (albeit considerably behind) the Indian spotted eagle (Clanga hastata) and the steppe eagle (Aquila nipalensis) in relative gape size, indicating a relative specialization towards swallowing large prey whole.